xward/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/doc/HOWTO_DEVELOP.md

 Every piece of information is stored in Env "alias" for ProtocolGenerator::Environment.env, which is sort of a global hash.
 It is still kind of a mess, inside, but you will certainly find what you want.

+Refactoring is in progress to delete this Env object.

+# Removed plugins

+Some plugins (especially the ones related to Protobuf) were not used and have not been updated in a while.
+They have been removed from the current Protogen version because they are currently broken, so the project is kept clean.
+You can still find them in the git history of the project should you ever need to reactivate them.

 # How messages are formated